krmbzds/stars/README.md

 - [lexiforest/curl-impersonate](https://github.com/lexiforest/curl-impersonate) - An active fork of curl-impersonate with more versions and build targets.
 A series of patches that make curl requests look like Chrome, Firefox and Safari.
 - [Fortyseven/RA_1993](https://github.com/Fortyseven/RA_1993) - Development content accidentally shipped on a certain early DOS CD-ROM game from 1993

-## Blade

-- [grocy/grocy](https://github.com/grocy/grocy) - ERP beyond your fridge - Grocy is a web-based self-hosted groceries & household management solution for your home

 ## C